DataDog/documentation/content/en/tracing/trace_collection/compatibility/dotnet-framework.md

 | 4.5.1                   | 01/12/2016            | [EOL](#support-eol)                 | < 2.0.0 (e.g. [1.31.2][3]) | 04/26/2022          |
 | 4.5                     | 01/12/2016            | [EOL](#support-eol)                 | < 2.0.0 (e.g. [1.31.2][3]) | 04/26/2022          |

-Additional information can be found within [Microsoft's .NET Core Lifecycle Policy][4] and in [Runtime support policy for .NET Framework APM](#runtime-support-policy-for-net-framework-apm).
+Additional information can be found within [Microsoft's .NET and .NET Core Lifecycle Policy][4] and in [Runtime support policy for .NET APM](#runtime-support-policy-for-net-apm).

 <div class="alert alert-info">
   <div class="alert-info"><b>Note:</b> When deciding which tracer version to use for an automatic instrumentation, use the .NET Framework version installed on the application server.
 For example, if you compile your application to target .NET Framework 4.5.1, but the application runs on a server that has .NET Framework 4.8 installed, use the latest version of the tracer.
 To determine which version of .NET Framework is installed on a machine, follow the <a href="https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed">guidance provided by Microsoft</a>.